WILL I BE Prosecuted?

 The Full Code test above requires a consideration of both the sufficiency of the evidence and the public interest.

+5. Is it in the public interest to charge the suspect?
 If yes, the suspect can be charged.

-A complainant might feel aggrieved, for example, that no action has been taken to prosecute a suspect or that an out-of-court disposal has been offered.
 This right of review is contained in the Victims’ Right of Review Scheme (this is a CPS website link).
 The request for a review should be made within 5 working days of being notified of the decision and, in any event, within 3 months unless there are exceptional circumstances why a review request was not made within that time.
 A review of the decision is carried out by a prosecutor who has not previously been involved in the case.
 If it is decided that the decision not to prosecute was wrong, a prosecution will then be started if possible, but there are a number of legal reasons why it might not be possible.
 Where the view is reached that the decision not to prosecute was correct, this can lead to a separate independent review.

 Private individuals or entities (such as limited companies or other organisations) who do not act on behalf of the police or any public prosecuting authority may bring a private prosecution in the criminal courts.
 The power to do this is contained in section 6(1) of the Prosecution of Offences Act 1985.